kramsretlow/Autologistic.jl/README.md

 Much more detail is provided in the [documentation](https://kramsretlow.github.io/Autologistic.jl/stable).

+**NOTE:** As of `v0.5.0`, `Autologistic.jl` uses `Graphs.jl` to represent its graphs.
+Prior versions used the predecessor package `LightGraphs.jl`.
+You may need to update earlier code if you were supplying graphs into autologistic types.

 ```julia
 # To get a feeling for the package facilities.
 # The package uses Graphs.jl for graphs.